theguyonthesky/SHA256-PasswordCracker/README.md

    - Terminal (macOS/Linux): 'python3 <target_hash>'
    - Windows (or IDEs like VS Code, PyCharm): 'python <target_hash>' or use the Run button

+# Disclaimer
+This project is created for research, ethical hacking, and educational purposes only.
+Unauthorized access to computer systems is illegal.
+Always ensure you have explicit permission before testing any systems.
+The developer is not responsible for any misuse of this code.

+# Contribution and Feedback
+Contributions, feedback, and issues can be submitted via the GitHub repository.
+Ensure that your interactions adhere to the GitHub Community Guidelines to maintain a respectful and collaborative environment.

+# License
+This project is licensed under the MIT License.
+Feel free to use or modify it for personal use or learning.
+<br>**Stay safe and have fun! 😊**